 New Cuba Travel Policy Updates

 President Trump recently announced changes to the Cuba travel policy for Americans.
 While you can still travel to Cuba, there are a number of new rules to keep in mind.
-The changes were announced on June 16, 2017, but they will not be implemented until amendments to the policies are officially passed, likely sometime in Fall 2017.
+The changes were announced on June 16, 2017, but were only recently implemented November 9, 2017.

-According to the FAQ Sheet published by the Department of Treasury, here is what will be changed:
+According to the FAQ Sheet published by the Department of Treasury, here is what has been changed:

 Americans will no longer be able to: